A11yhacks/TreasureHunt/documentation/readme.md

   2. `sudo apt-get install python-bluez`
 4. Copy all of the sounds into the directory in step 1.
 5. We now need to make hunt.py run when the Pi boots.
 To do this run `sudo raspi-config` Choosing options 3 then b4.
 6. Edit `/home/pi/.config/lxsession/LXDE-pi/autostart` Where pi is the name of your user account.
 You will need to `sudo` to modify this file.
-Add the following line: `xxxx (need to confirm this)`
+Add `*/usr/bin/sudo python /home/pi/hunt.py`.

 ##Planning a root: